goloshubov/fconfig/README.md

 # fconfig
-fconfig is my ansible playbook to configure linux workstation
+fconfig is my ansible playbook to configure a (fedora) linux workstation

 ## goals
 - avoid configuration drifts on your machines.
 Meaning - switching to another laptop without noticing the difference